paigeweber13/multi-part-print-cost/README.md

     https://github.com/rileyweber13/muli-part-print-cost.git`
  1. enter the directory where the project resides:
     `cd multi-part-print-cost`
+ 1. add the project directory to PYTHONPATH environment variable
+    1. on mac/linux/other unix this can be done by executing `$PYTHONPATH=/path/ to/multi-part-print-cost:$PYTHONPATH`
+       before running the following command
  1. in the root where the code is extracted, run `python3 multipartprintpy/gui.py`
 ## Install and run using pip